IBM/power-up/docs/Running-paie.rst

 NOTES:

--  During the installation phase you will be required to provide values for certain environment variables needed by Spectrum Conductor with Spark and Spectrum Deep Learning Impact.
-An editor window will be automatically opened to enable this.
-    -  If left blank, the CLUSTERADMIN variable will be automatically populated with the cluster node userid provided during the init-client phase of installation.
-    -  The DLI_SHARED_FS environment variable should be the full absolute path to the shared file system mount point. (eg DLI_SHARED_FS: /mnt/my-mount-point).
-The shared file system and the client node mount points need to be configured prior to installing WML Accelerator.
-    -  If left blank, the DLI_CONDA_HOME environment variable will be automatically populated.
-If entered, it should be the full absolute path of the install location for Anaconda. (ie DLI_CONDA_HOME: /opt/anaconda2)
 -  Installation of WML Accelerator can be rerun if needed.

 After completion of the installation of the WML Accelerator software, you must configure Spectrum Conductor Deep Learning Impact and apply any outstanding fixes.